The Hunt of a Lifetime in South Africa and review – Nick Bowker Hunting

 Nick sent the trackers around the back of the beasts when “grampa” and “Junior” started in our direction.
 Placed on sticks, I punched a hole in the beast, of which he reared up in the air and sold out for distance regions.
 At about 160 yards, I gave him a heart attack and put my first animal in the books.

 Gemsbok hunt review – Nick Bowker Hunting

-Session 4: After a great brunch and rest, we were off again.
+Session 4: We were off again after a great brunch and rest.
 This time, I had told Nick if a Gemsbok got in the way, I would certainly be interested, even though it was not on my package.
 So, I guess it was inevitable a herd of gemsbok appeared, and after a long stalk, Nick told me which one was a shooter.
 I dumped a beautiful Gemsbok off the sticks at 206 yards in its tracks.
 Score two…

 Nyala hunt review – Nick Bowker Hunting

 Session 5: In pursuit of a Kudu or Nyala, we got into a bachelor herd of Nyala Bulls, which Nick led me into a shooting position, and again I dropped the bull at 244 yards in his tracks.
 He had no idea we were even there.
 Ironically, following my shot, a nice Kudu Bull blew out no more than 10 yards to my right; however, I had no time to get a shot off.
 By now, I was feeling like a great hunter when it was the leadership of Nick, our trackers, and videographers.